billahmasumcu/analyze-archrive-textdata/README.md

-# video-based-learning
+# Using Archived Comments on Learning Videos

 Developed tutoring system based on web learning.
 Extract the comments data and automated retrieve the textual data.
+In video-based tutoring systems, users can ask the questions and receive the answers from the system and aim at facilitating a learner in video-based learning. i.e., while watching a tutorial video, the users can enter a question (or some keywords) and retrieve potential helpful comments from the Q/A threads of Khan Academy tutorial videos using the textual overlap between the query and possible answers.
+It helps to find comments answer regarding tutoring systems.
+Moreover, this system itself is related to tutoring systems.
+It can be used to query Khan Academy comments according to some given keywords.

 ## Pre-configuration for Elasticsearch